12 reasons you need multiple guitars

-By posting these photos and asking these questions I’d compiled quite the list of reasons people need multiple guitars.
-I now had justification for my current guitar collection as well as future purchases.
-That’s how I’d justified it in my mind at least.
+Over the last few days I’ve been posting pictures and asking questions on my Instagram, Facebook, Twitter and Tumblr accounts.
+Of course they’ve all been guitar related questions, but they’ve been questions with reason.
+By posting these photos and asking these questions I’ve compiled quite the list of reasons people need multiple guitars.
+I now have justification for my current collection as well as future purchases.
+Yes!
+That’s how I’ve justified it in my mind at least.
 If you agree, you also have the benefit of this list of reasons to refer to when justifying your next intended guitar purchase.

 So if you’re anything like me, you have an addiction to all-things guitar as well as a partner who doesn’t share that fixation.
 If you’re truly like me you’re also over six foot tall and could probably use a shave.
 But that’s beside the point.
 What you probably need is one source that highlights how your current guitars are different from each other.
 Different enough that your non-guitar playing friend/s understand that you do need all of the guitars you have/want.